 Read more about the Government of India act 1919 in the linked article.

-Historical Background of Indian Constitution – Government of India Act 1935
+History of Indian Constitution – Government of India Act 1935

 - An all-India Federation was proposed which would consist of British India and the princely states.
 This never materialised though.